ericalexanderorg/blog/content/post/devops-and-ransomware.md

 The number of domain admins is the core conflict.
 It’s rarely necessary to have any domain admins, but most organizations have much more than zero when it’s easier to give somebody domain admin access, than it is to take the time to give them only the access they need to do their job.
 Plain old Least Privilege.
 Plain old [#4 on the CIS Top 20 security controls](https://www.cisecurity.org/controls/controlled-use-of-administrative-privileges/).

-If we infer LCPS is a typical resource constrained public school system, and we know they could have avoided a Ransomware incident through a configuration change, then was their response a product of critical thinking?
-Did they increase or decrease waste when they shut down network access for weeks?
-When they re-imaged 30,000 devices?
-When they purchased new firewalls, computers, and other infrastructure?
-Did they ever go back and fix the core conflict, or are they still passing a defect downline?
+Did LCPS go back and fix the core conflict, or are they still passing a defect downline?
 What should they have done prior to the Ransomware breach?
 What can you do now?
 Evaluate your blast radius.
 Your InfoSec and/or IT teams should be following the advice of [adsecurity.org](https://adsecurity.org/).
 They should be running tools like [Plumhound](https://github.com/PlumHound/PlumHound) or [Infection Monkey](https://www.guardicore.com/infectionmonkey/) to understand and reduce blast radius.

 You don’t have to be an IT or InfoSec expert to get a glimpse into your ransomware risk.
 You’re at less risk, possibly near zero, if your organization isn’t using Active Directory; but if they are, you can run the powershell below from your computer to evaluate blast radius.